 Sandpoint City Beach

-After lunch, walk down to the City Beach and relax on the shores of Lake Pend Oreille.
-With two designated swimming areas as well as horseshoe pits, volleyball nets and tennis courts at City Beach Park, you won’t run out of things to do.
-If you’re feeling adventurous, book a kayak tour through Full Spectrum Tours, which offers guided half-day, full-day and multiple day kayak tours of the lake.
+After lunch, walk down to City Beach and relax on the shores of Lake Pend Oreille.
+With two designated swimming areas as well as horseshoe pits, volleyball nets, and tennis courts at City Beach Park, you won’t run out of things to do.
+If you’re feeling adventurous, book a kayak tour through Full Spectrum Tours, which offers guided half-day, full-day and multiple-day kayak tours of the lake.

 If you’d prefer something larger than a kayak, Lake Pend Oreille Cruises offer a daily 90 minute, nine-mile afternoon cruise.
 Learn about the history of the area while enjoying the beautiful mountain scenery.

 The Hound Downtown is a great option for lunch.
 This small, unpretentious building with groceries for boaters serves some of the greatest food in the area.
 Don’t let the casual atmosphere fool you- this is not fast food and worth the wait.
 The Hound Downtown serves a variety of pizzas, salads, sandwiches, and hot dogs- including a vegetarian “hippie dog.”
 They offer five homemade soups every day with at least one vegetarian option as well as the cheapest beer in town.